apache/dubbo-website/en-us/blog/dubbo-fescar.md

 ---
-title: 如何使用Fescar保证Dubbo微服务间的一致性
+title: How to use Fescar to ensure consistency between Dubbo Microservices
-keywords: Dubbo,Fescar,一致性
+keywords: Dubbo,Fescar,Consistency
-description: 本文主要介绍如何使用Fescar保证Dubbo微服务间的一致性
+description: This article will introduce you how to use Fescar to ensure consistency between Dubbo Microservices.
 ---
-# 如何使用Fescar保证Dubbo微服务间的一致性
+# How to use Fescar to ensure consistency between Dubbo Microservices

-## 案例
+## Use case

-用户采购商品业务，整个业务包含3个微服务:
+A business logic for user purchasing commodities.
+The whole business logic is powered by 3 microservices:

-- 库存服务: 扣减给定商品的库存数量。
+- Storage service: deduct storage count on given commodity.
-- 订单服务: 根据采购请求生成订单。
+- Order service: create order according to purchase request.
-- 账户服务: 用户账户金额扣减。
+- Account service: debit the balance of user's account.

-### 业务结构图
+### Architecture

 ![Architecture](../../img/blog/fescar/fescar-1.png)